Skip to Content

 Cocoa butter

-Using cocoa butter also sticks to the traditional ingredients in candy melts, staying true to their chocolate origins.
+Using cocoa butter also allows you to stick to the traditional ingredients in candy melts, so you don’t stray too far from their chocolate origin!

 5 – Oils

-Adding just a half teaspoon of oil can help thin candy melts but should only be used when in a pinch.
-Most oils are liquid at room temperature which means your candy melts may not harden as firm as you would like.
-However, adding the oil will definitely make the candy melts easier to work with.
+Most oils are liquid at room temperature, which means your candy melts may not harden as firm as you would like.
+Although it’ll definitely make the candy melts easier to work with!

 Pink candy melts

-While all of these methods will work perfectly to help thin your candy melts, you may find that you love one option more than another.
+While all of these methods can help you thin candy melts to perfect consistency, you may find that you’re satisfied with one option more than the other.

-Whenever you are planning on using candy melts, be sure to have one of these thinning tools on hand!
-You will be very happy when you are dipping those cake pops that you can work with a perfectly textured candy melt mix.
+Whenever you’re planning on using candy melts, be sure to have one of these thinning agents on hand.
+They can be lifesavers!
+Just imagine dipping those cake pops in a flawlessly textured candy melt mix every time!

 Share this post: